jkempf42/kube-volttron/central-node/README.md

 	kubectl label nodes <central node hostname> kubernetes.io/hostname=<central node hostname>

-We also need to create a local directory for the persistent volume that will hold the historian database.
+We also need to create a local directory for the persistent volume on `central-node` that will hold the Historian database.

 	sudo mkdir -p /data/volttron/db